grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/04 SSL-TLS/SSL-TLS client certificates.md

 ---
 title: 'SSL/TLS client certificates'
-excerpt: 'To use client certificates you specify global that tell k6 how to map a public certificate and private key to the domains they are valid for.'
+excerpt: 'To use client certificates, you specify global that tell k6 how to map a public certificate and private key to the domains they are valid for.'
 ---

-Usually, when we are talking about TLS certificates we are referring to the mechanism by which clients authenticate servers.
-The reverse, servers authenticating clients, is also supported by both TLS and k6.
+Discussion about TLS certificates is usually about how clients authenticate servers.
+However, both TLS and k6 also support the reverse process, in which servers authenticate clients.

-To use client certificates you specify global [configuration options](/using-k6/options) that tell k6 how to map a public certificate and private key to the domains they are valid for.
+To use client certificates, specify global [configuration options](/using-k6/options) that tell k6 how to map a public certificate and private key to the domains they are valid for.
 You can load the certificate and key from local files or embed them as strings in the script.

 ## Loading a certificate and a key from local files

-To load a certificate and a key from local files you use the builtin `open(...)` function:
+To load a certificate and a key from local files, use the builtin `open(...)` function:

 <CodeGroup labels={["TLS client certificates from local certificate and key files"]} lineNumbers={[true]}>